 The Department of Biodiversity, Conservation and Attractions has carried out an investigation of PFAS in the waters and biota of the Swan Canning Estuary and its catchment, and prepared a report on its findings.

 Perfluoroalkyl and polyfluoroalkyl substances (PFAS)* are manufactured compounds within a family of fluorine-containing chemicals that are widely used in heat, stain and water-resistant products. *Until recently, this group of chemicals was known as ‘perfluorinated chemicals’, or ‘PFCs’.
 The name change has come about to avoid confusion with another group of chemicals that are relevant to climate change, which are also known as ‘PFCs’.

 PFAS have been used in a range of industrial and consumer products since the 1950s.
 Most people have come into contact with low levels of PFAS through eating food from grease-resistant food packaging and using consumer products like non-stick pots and pans, water-repellent clothing, carpet and carpet treatments, cosmetics, polish and paint.

-Until recently, perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA)—were added to aqueous film-forming foams (AFFF) to improve the foam’s ability to smother fires.
+Until recently, PFOS and PFOA were added to aqueous film-forming foams (AFFF) to improve the foam’s ability to smother fires.

 Do PFAS have adverse health effects?

-- later age for starting menstruation (periods) in girls, and earlier menopause; and
+- later age for starting menstruation (periods) in girls, and earlier menopause

 - lower birth weight in babies.